LeviGoossensPXL/bookbot/README.md

 BookBot is my first [Boot.dev](https://www.boot.dev) project!

+With this project one can get a small report about a text file.
+The report includes the following:
+- how many words there are in total.
+- which and how many alphabetic letters there are in the text.

 ## Installation python
 1. Install python first in one of the following ways:
 - from [python.org](https://www.python.org/downloads)